Skip to main content

 Herod calls the wise men and tells them to locate the new king in Bethlehem and come back and tell him where the king is so he can come and worship Him as well (Matthew 2:7-8).
 He also gets from them an idea of when they first saw the star that led them to believe a king had been born.

 The wise men follow the star that they had seen in the east and follow it to where the young child was (Matthew 2:9-11).
 When they see the star again, it was cause of rejoicing.
-This seems to indicate that the star had appeared when they first started out and then wasn't visible for a time, till they needed to go from Herod's presence to find King Jesus.
+This seems to indicate that the star had appeared when they first started out and then wasn't visible for a time, until they needed to go from Herod's presence to find King Jesus.
 Anyway, when they reached the house where Jesus was, they fell down and gave gifts to Mary and Jesus of gold, frankincense, and myrrh.
 After they've done this, the depart another way to their home country, having been warned in a dream to not tell Herod what they had found (Matthew 2:12).

-There are a few misconceptions to clear up about the wise men.
-Tradition says there were three wise men, but the Bible itself doesn't give the number.
-People always think three due to tradition and the gift types.
-But each of how ever many wise men there were could have given some combination of the gifts as they were able.
 Next, it is clear that they didn't come to the manger.
 The Bible clearly says they went to the house where Mary and the child was living.
 So any nativity scene with wise men in it is in error.
 There is debate as to whether the house is in Bethlehem or Nazareth.
 Personally, I believe that when they went to pay taxes, they didn't take all of their possessions with them.
 So I believe that after the trip to Jerusalem to handle the Jewish sacrifices required for Jesus birth, they went back home to Nazareth.

 At any rate, immediately after the wise men leave, Joseph is given a dream in Matthew 2:13-15 of an angel warning them to take Jesus and go to Egypt because Herod was going to try to kill Him.
 Thankfully, he immediately did that, taking Mary and Jesus and heading to Egypt that very night.
 They stayed there until Herod the Great died, fulfilling another prophecy that Jesus would be called to return from Egypt.

 In Matthew 2:16-18, when Herod realizes that the wise men had left without telling him where Jesus was at, he has every child two years of age and under in and around Bethlehem killed.
 The prophecy noted in Matthew 2:18 indicates Rama was included.
 For this to be true, there had to be at least a 10 mile radius around Bethlehem which would have included Jerusalem.
-That was clearly a horrid thing to do, but Herod was not a very trusting soul and wanted to hang on to his power without any trouble.
-It's a sad commentary to say that a king of Jewish descent would do such a thing, but it happened.

 Finally, in Matthew 2:19-23, we have the relocation of Jesus, Mary, and Joseph back to Nazareth after Herod dies.
 This was also announced by an angel in a dream to Joseph, with instructions later as to where to go, specifically Nazareth.
 This helped avoid any trouble with Herod's successor Archelaus.